 Seriously!
 Think about it.
 If the New Age doctrine is true, then that means Muslims and Jews have to give up their one God and Hindus have to give up their thousands of gods and goddesses.
 If Hinduism is true and one of their gods or goddesses is the supreme being, then Christians have to give up Jesus and Buddhists and New Agers have to acknowledge that there is a god.

-I am amazed at how many reasonably intelligent people throw logic out the window when arguing that all religions are the same, that it doesn't matter what you believe so long as you're sincere.
+C'mon!
+I am amazed at how many reasonably intelligent people throw logic out the window and insist that all religions are the same, that it doesn't matter what you believe so long as you're sincere.
 Do you know what's wrong with that brand of logic?
 Two things: Firstly, no matter how sincere you are, strong faith in a weak bridge will still get you dunked!
 And secondly, it isn't logical!

 I don't care what some well-known media person, talk-show host, religious leader, or self-acclaimed guru tells you.
 Simple, unadulterated logic mandates that...

-That applies in chemistry, in physics, and in mathematics.
-And it applies to the world religions, too!
+That applies in chemistry (water is always H2O), in physics (everyone on Earth exists within one common Space), and in mathematics (2 + 2 always yields 4).
+So, it is only logical that it applies to the world religions, too!
 Either one is right and all the others are wrong . . . or they're all wrong!
 But one thing is certain: they cannot all be right!

 With so much uncertainty, then and so much at stake doesn't it make sense that we should endeavor to be sure we're headed the right way before we come face-to-face with Eternity . . . and the answer?